dev-joaopaulo/joaopspp/README.md

-- 👋 Hi, I’m @joaopspp
+- 👋 Hi, I’m @dev-joaopaulo
 - 👀 I’m interested in java, python, front-end frameworks like angular and some data analysis.
 - 💞️ I’m currently learning angular
 - 🌱 I’m looking to collaborate on software projects environmentally focused